kbogar/zestforride/README.md

 ### Sign Up Page
 - The sign up page can be accessed through the navigation bar only if the user is logged out.
+- This page contains a form to be completed in order to create an account and sign up.
 - The sign up form includes a message if the user already have an account then there is a sign in link also.

 <details>

-<summary>Click to view screenshots of Navigation features</summary>
+<summary>Click to view screenshots</summary>

 **Sign Up Page desktop**